 2. When it comes to selecting filling snacks, fiber should be your go-to nutrient.
 A study published in the Annals of Internal Medicine found that people who added fiber to their diet — without changing anything else — lost weight, lowered their blood pressure, and improved their response to insulin.

 3. Next, aim for protein.
 Protein is fiber’s partner in crime.
 A study published in the Nutrition Journal found that eating a high protein snack such as Greek yogurt, cheese or meats or peanut butter can help control your hunger, keep you full, and even prevent you from eating more food later compared to eating a high-fat snack such as chips.

-Now that you have a few guidelines, Abbott pediatric nutrition expert Tama Bloch, RDN – who's a mom herself – serves up ideas for quick snacks that are a snap to make and are sure to please.
+Now that you have a few guidelines have fun serving up quick snacks that are a snap to make and are sure to please.